 There are eight positions in the programme.
 Two new residents are inducted each year.

-The programme has three full-time faculty members.
+The department has six full-time and two part-time faculty members.

 Dr Mubassar Fida

 BDS Multan ; FCPS & MCPS (Orthodontics); PGD HMIS; MCPS (Periodontology); MCPS (Community Dentistry)

 BDS, MCPS, MSc (Clinical Research); FCPS (Operative Dentistry)

 BDS Sindh; FCPS (Orthodontics) ; MOrth RCS (Edinburgh)